bitcoin/bitcoin/contrib/guix/README.md

 Guix allows us to achieve better binary security by using our CPU time to build everything from scratch.
 However, it doesn't sacrifice user choice in pursuit of
-this: users can decide whether or not to bootstrap and to use substitutes.
+this: users can decide whether or not to bootstrap and to use substitutes (pre-built packages).

-After installation, you may want to consider [adding substitute servers](#speeding-up-builds-with-substitute-servers) to speed up your build if that fits your security model (say, if you're just testing that this works).
-This is skippable if you're using the [Dockerfile][fanquake/guix-docker].
+After installation, you may want to consider [adding substitute servers](#speeding-up-builds-with-substitute-servers) from which to download pre-built packages to speed up your build if that fits your security model (say, if you're just testing that this works).
+Substitute servers are set up by default if you're using the [Dockerfile][fanquake/guix-docker].

 If you prefer not to use any substitutes, make sure to supply `--no-substitutes` like in the following snippet.
 The first build will take a while, but the